markusvankempen/WOW-LAB-HOL1264/README.md

 Note down your token and iot org ID

-- Update date and deploy your code:
-- Go to Bluemix Dashboard, then select Edit Code, find the file: app.js and update with CarDashboard API Token and Orj ID
-- Next, find the file: ui/js/api.js adjust the line of code which points to the name of your node-red instance (ie. var wsUri = 'ws://yourhostnamehere.mybluemix.net/toCarDashboard';)

 #### for airfreshener
 - deviceType : "watson"
 - deviceId : "airfreshener"

 Note down your token and iot org ID
+- Update date and deploy your code by:
+- Go to Bluemix Dashboard, then select Edit Code, find the file: app.js and update with CarDashboard API Token and Orj ID
+- Next, find the file: ui/js/api.js adjust the line of code which points to the name of your node-red instance (ie. var wsUri = 'ws://yourhostnamehere.mybluemix.net/toCarDashboard';)

 ### Step 4 - Logon to particle.io
 Deploy you [code](https://raw.githubusercontent.com/markusvankempen/WowHol1264-CarDash/master/particle/airfreshener.json)